https://www.deakin.edu.au/__data/assets/image/0009/557631/35758_bachelor-of-science-honours-hero.jpg

 The coursework component of the honours program provides you with essential knowledge in key principles of research – experimental design, quantitative analysis and science professionalism.
 The research project component enables you to develop the research skills necessary to investigate your area of interest.

 Importantly, you will be guided every step of the way by experts who are leaders in their field.
 Our teaching staff are active contributors to the science industry, putting them right at the forefront of scientific research and making them well placed to pass on the skills that are most valued by employers.
-You’ll graduate with skills that provide you with a competitive edge in the job market or ready to embark on further study and research training (including masters and PhD programs).
+You’ll graduate with skills that provide you with a competitive edge in the job market, or you'll graduate ready to embark on further study and research training (including masters and PhD programs).

 Read More